neocrym/neocrym-sphinx-theme/docs/contributing/internals.md

 ## Theme build process

-Furo's build process uses Gulp.
+neocrym-sphinx-theme's build process uses Gulp.
 Running `gulp build` in the repository root will compile the theme's CSS and JS assets (`src/furo/assets/`) into the correct final files (inside `src/furo/theme/furo/static`).

 When building the distributions for upload, `gulp build` is run once and the `src/furo/assets/` directory is excluded for the final distribution.
-Thus, _both_ the source distribution and wheel distribution do not contain the original source code for Furo and only contain the compiled SCSS and JS files.
+Thus, _both_ the source distribution and wheel distribution do not contain the original source code for neocrym-sphinx-theme and only contain the compiled SCSS and JS files.

 ```{note}
 It is not ideal that the version-controlled source tree is not installable using pip directly.
 There is a need for a `gulp build` command to be run between the clone and installation.